deepaksithu/resume/README.md

 **Chapman University, Orange, CA** - *Political Science, Economics, BA - 3.9 GPA*</br>
 AUGUST 2012 - MAY 2014
 ### Experience
+**Udacity Data Science Course Projects** - *Student*</br>
+MAY 2019 - NOVEMBER 2019
+* Analyze A/B Test Results Project - statistical analysis including probability, a/b testing, and regressions using the NumPy, pandas, Matplotlib, StatsModels, and SciPy libraries
+* Communicate Data Findings Project - large dataset is cleaned and then relationships between variables are analyzed using univariate, bivariate, and multivariate visualization techniques
+* Twitter Archive Analysis Project - several datasets are gathered, cleaned, and analyzed, making use of the Twitter API

 **Keystone Pacific Property Management LLC, Irvine, CA** - *Accounts Receivable Associate*</br>
 SEPTEMBER 2016 - NOVEMBER 2018
 * Completed all major A/R functions including billing, delinquencies, payment processing, and customer service for 46 associations averaging 215 units each